 In the digital era, where consumers make decisions based on online images and perceptions, blue checkmark is not just a simple verification symbol, but also becomes a part of brand-building strategy personal brand and business. according to Forbes research (2023), users tend to trust individuals or brands with a blue checkmark 3 times more than unverified accounts.

-Although both Tiktok and Facebook provide verification standards, the way the blue checkmark is applied to brand strategy tends to differ.
-On Tiktok, the blue checkmark creates a stronger social network effect thanks to its ”viral-first” nature, while on Facebook, it serves more for authentication and long-term brand positioning.
-DPS.MEDIA has witnessed many SME businesses in Vietnam, from local cosmetics to e-commerce, achieve outstanding growth after successfully receiving account verification support.
+Although TikTok and Facebook both provide verification standards, the way they apply the blue tick into brand strategy tends to differ.
+With TikTok, the blue tick creates a stronger social networking effect thanks to its ”viral-first” nature, while on Facebook, it is more about authenticity and long-term brand positioning.
+DPS.MEDIA has witnessed many SMEs in Vietnam, from domestic cosmetics to e-commerce, grow exponentially after being supported with successful account verification.

 Quick comparison of blue checkmark benefits on TikTok and Facebook